qtile/qtile/docs/manual/commands/shell/iqshell.rst

 iqshell
 =======

-In addition to the standard ``qshell`` shell interface, we provide a kernel capable of running through Jupyter that hooks into the qshell client.
+In addition to the standard ``qtile shell`` shell interface, we provide a kernel capable of running through Jupyter that hooks into the qshell client.
 The command structure and syntax is the same as qshell, so it is recommended you read that for more information about that.

 Dependencies
 ============